RyanZim/onessg/README.md

 Hello World!
 ```

+The front-matter (the part between the `---` lines) is written in YAML ([other languages](https://github.com/jonschlinkert/gray-matter#optionslang) are supported as well).
+All keys in the front-matter will be passed as locals to your templates.

-Notice the underscore before `layout`. _Anything prefixed with an underscore is reserved word for onessg._ All keys in the front-matter will be passed as a local to your templates.
+Notice the underscore before `layout`. _Anything prefixed with an underscore is reserved word for onessg._

+---

 You can set defaults for your front-matter in `_defaults.yaml` (`_defaults.json` works too!).
 These defaults can be overridden in your front-matter. `_defaults.yaml` is also the place to set options for your template engine.